 Links for Summer 2017 will be available in April 2017.

 Enrollment in Summer School is different from the academic year.

 - By registering for Summer School courses, you are making a financial commitment.
-Online enrollment presumes immediate payment online, or within 72 hours of registration.
-If payment is not complete within 72 hours or enrollment, you will be asked to withdraw from your courses and re-enroll when payment is possible.
+Online enrollment presumes immediate payment online.
+If payment is not complete by the close of registration, May 27 for Session I and July 1 for Session II, you will be dropped from your classes.
 If you need additional time or are seeking financial aid, please inform the Summer School office via email to firstname.lastname@example.org.

-- A tuition bill for your summer charges will not be sent to your billing address.
-You are expected to review your Student Account in SAGE and make appropriate payment arrangements in the 72 hour time frame.
+- No tuition bill for your summer charges will be sent to your billing address.
+You are expected to review your Student Account in SAGE and make appropriate payment arrangements by the expressed deadline.

 There are several methods of paying for summer charges which can be found below.

 - Enrollment in summer courses results in a nonrefundable, once-per-summer $50 registration fee.
 There is no "shopping period" for summer courses.
 Please submit your course selections only when you are certain you will be attending the Brandeis Summer School.

 Brandeis students may take 12 credit hours (three 4-credit courses OR two 4-credit courses and two 2-credit labs) in a single summer.
 Additionally, there is a limit of 8 credits in a single summer session.
 So a student may take 8 credits in Session 1 and 4 credits in Session 2, or the reverse.
 There is no limit to the number of Summer School courses students may use toward their degree.

 Brandeis Summer School courses that are not part of a JBS also count as Resident Courses, however, Summer Term does not count as a Resident Semester.
 Please refer to the University Bulletin for more information about graduation requirements.